 “Oh, goody.”
 She clapped baring her white teeth in joy.

 “Yay.”
 Not.
 But it was part of the job.
-“Listen, honey,” –yes let’s play it up the expected way- “get your girlfriends and a photo to meet with our stylist, and she’ll be able to dote all over you, doll-face.
+“Listen, honey…” Yes, let’s play it up the expected way.“Why not get your girlfriends to come with you, find a few photos of what you like and meet with our Stylist, she’ll be able to dote all over you, doll-face.
 She’s just lovely.”
 He paid his mother a fortune to deal with customers he hated.

 Again, he sniffed.
 Side-glanced the crawling clock, counting the minutes until his next snort of powdered magic.